The Honey Harvest

 - Close supers and containers as soon as possible.

-1.5 Clearing bees from supers: three methods
+1.5 Clearing the bees from the supers: three methods

 |

 Objective No method is universally superior.
-The right choice depends on the number of colonies, the time available, the weather and the activity level of the bees. |
+The right choice depends on the number of colonies, the available time, the weather and the activity of the bees. |

 | Method | Advantages | Points to watch |